nrw/stylus-precompiler/README.md

 # stylus-precompiler

 The stylus-precompiler allows you to author your stylesheets with the CSS superset of [Stylus](http://learnboost.github.com/stylus/).
 It supports variables, mixins, and lots of other really useful stuff.
-The `.styl` files will get compiled and \_attached to your couchapp on every build and can even be compressed.
+The `.styl` and `.stylus` files will get compiled and \_attached to your couchapp on every build and can even be compressed.